jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 A critical issue is the tradeoff involved in sending traffic.
-As argued in {{NotTradeOff}}, reducing the amount of time the endpoints and the network are active can sometimes help save energy, e.g. in case the receiver is connected over a WiFi link.
-Similar logic applies for any technology that has a certain degree of energy proportionality, e.g. cellular communication.
+As argued in {{NotTradeOff}}, reducing the amount of time the endpoints and the network are active can sometimes help save energy.
 As a result, in general, delivering information as rapidly as possible would appear to be desirable.

 On the other hand, bandwidth-intensive applications can influence other applications or users by presenting a significant load on the